Please ensure Javascript is enabled for purposes of website accessibility

 12. Is the City selling the park?

-No. Jorgensen Park remains Crown land vested to the care and control of the City under a management order.
-This management order allows the City to lease the land subject to Minister consent.
+No. Jorgensen Park remains Crown land vested to the care and control of the City.

-This proposal relates only to a temporary lease of a portion of the park for a limited period.
+This proposal relates only to a temporary lease of a portion of the park.

 13. How can I have my say?